 Want to learn more about controlling Windows applications in your organization?
-Get this technical brief, Application Control: The PowerBroker for Windows Difference
+Get this technical brief, Application Control: The PowerBroker for Windows Difference get it now

 Application control solutions provide organizations with several security and cost benefits, including:

 - Protection from unwanted applications: Prevent undesirable code from running via executable files, Java apps, ActiveX controls, scripts, and specialty applications.

 - Reduced help desk costs: Reduce the costs associated with identifying and removing inappropriate software by maintaining control over application installations and system configurations.

 - Patching flexibility: Delay patch deployment until your regular patch cycle by ensuring that only trusted applications execute.

 - Centralized management: All systems under management can report application usage, software metering, and rogue and malicious software to the solution.

 However, there are limits to what typical application control is capable of and often infer higher than expected costs and time to implement.

 There is A Better Way to Reduce Windows Application Security Risks